Image

 Illustration of diverse female athletes

 Progress does not stop there.
-With an expected global audience of 3 billion, this year’s Games will feature equal prime time coverage of all events, putting all athletes in the spotlight.
+With an expected global audience of 3 billion, this year’s Games have been deliberately scheduled to make possible more balanced coverage of all events, putting all athletes in the spotlight.
 The Games will also feature more women’s and mixed events, offering more opportunities for women to win medals.

 The rise of women's sport in numbers